tomplex/meridian/README.md

 Please note that spatial methods check only for a bounding-box intersection; you must confirm that the objects returned actually intersect with your input.

-All of the spatial query methods on a `SpatialDataset` require only that the query object has a `bounds` property which returns a 4-tuple like `(xmin, ymin, xmax, ymax)`.
+All of the spatial query methods on a `Dataset` require only that the query object has a `bounds` property which returns a 4-tuple like `(xmin, ymin, xmax, ymax)`.
 As long as that exists, `meridian` is agnostic of query geometry implementation, however it does use `shapely` geometry under the hood for the records stored within.